nicholaswagner/warforthecrown/people/Caritas Zespire.md

 - watched the prince get slammed into the Pegasus statue
 - is carried by René as the count is beating bartlebee as a result of the battle royale
 - [[Prince Carrius Stavian]] dies at age 16 in an accident
-- The memory shared by [[Provenance]] of his father taking his solumn vows.
+- The memory shared by [[Provenance]] of his father taking his solemn vows.

 	> By the strength of my arm and the will of my heart, I have. - Rene